Last Updated on June 3, 2023 by Dave Schoenbeck

-John Warrillow’s book Built to Sell is a must-read for anyone with an entrepreneurial spirit, whether you’re thinking about starting a business or are in the early stages of business ownership.
-There are many elements of a brand-new business that you must put in place if you intend to eventually make a profit by selling the company later on.
+John Warrillow’s book Built to Sell is a must-read for anyone with an entrepreneurial spirit, whether thinking about starting a business or in the early stages of business ownership.
+There are many elements of a brand-new business that you must put in place if you intend to make a profit by selling the company later on eventually.

-Built to Sell covers these elements and more, providing actionable wisdom for anyone who wants to build a business to sell.
-The book itself is not about selling your business per se, but rather about establishing a structure that will help you grow your business into a profitable, valuable company while allowing you an exit strategy.
+Built to Sell covers these elements and provides actionable wisdom for anyone who wants to build a business to sell.
+The book itself is not about selling your business per se but establishing a structure to help you grow your business into a profitable, valuable company while allowing you an exit strategy.
 Here are a few important takeaways.

 How to Prepare Your Business to Sell

-The main idea behind Built to Sell is that whatever product or service your business provides, you won’t succeed long-term unless you have a strong system in place from the time of its origination.
-I’ve chosen 6 tips from the Built to Sell book that will help any small business owner improve their processes and strengthen their foundation from the very start.
+The main idea behind Built to Sell is that whatever product or service your business provides, you won’t succeed long-term unless you have a robust system in place from its origination.
+I’ve chosen 6 tips from the Built to Sell book to help small business owners improve their processes and strengthen their foundation.

 - Develop a defensible proprietary process that you can productize and promote.
 This is about uniqueness.
-You must avoid being seen as a commodity.
+It would be best if you avoided being seen as a commodity.
 Commodities lose their pricing power and are easy for competitors to replicate.

 - Your business must have the potential to attract repeat customers.
-Repeat business is the easiest way to ensure future profits.
-Positive cash flow is extremely important to the longevity of any business.
+Repeating business is the easiest way to ensure future profits.
+In addition, positive cash flow is vital to the longevity of any business.

 Built to Sell contains actionable tips that would benefit any entrepreneur considering selling a small business once they build it up.
 Read the book, and when you are ready to plan, organize, and implement these ideas, you will need a business coach to help.
-Click here to fill out my contact form and let’s set up a complimentary coaching session to talk about your next steps.
+Click here to fill out my contact form, and let’s set up a complimentary coaching session to discuss your next steps.
 Oh, by the way, read this book!